Policewomen over the decades

 Detective Sergeant

-Marilyn Stobie began her service with the New Zealand Police in 1965 as a temporary Constable.
-Two years later she became permanent and was posted to the Women’s Division at Auckland Central Police Station.
-The following year she was transferred to Otahuhu, where she was one of only two policewomen.
-Her duties included enquiries and serving summonses, executing warrants and assisting the Criminal Investigation Branch (CIB) interviewing women victims of sexual violence.
+Marilyn Stobie began her service with the New Zealand Police in 1965 as a temporary constable, becoming permanent in 1967.
+She was posted to the Women’s Division at Auckland Central Police Station and the following year she was transferred to Otahuhu, where she was one of two policewomen.
+Her duties included enquiries and serving summonses, executing warrants and interviewing women victims of sexual violence for the Criminal Investigation Branch (CIB).

 Marilyn married a policeman and left the police for seven years.
-In 1976 she applied to re-join and in little more than a week she found herself in Rotorua back on duty.
-This posting was brief as she was soon transferred to the surveillance team in Wellington.
-She found this a lonely task as she wasn’t supposed to communicate with other officers.
+In 1976 a week after re-applying she was posted to Rotorua then transferred to the surveillance team in Wellington, a post she found lonely as she wasn’t expected to communicate with other officers.

-Following her time in Wellington, the majority of the rest of her police career was spent in Hamilton where she covered a full range of duties mostly in the CIB.
-Her experiences there include hostage negotiation, homicide clerk duties, medic for the Armed Offenders Squad and Prosecutions.
-She loved her work with the CIB so much that, although she qualified as a Sergeant, she postponed the rank for a while as it meant returning to the uniform branch.
+Following her time in Wellington, most of Marilyn’s police career was with the Hamilton CIB.
+She was involved in hostage negotiation, homicide clerk duties, prosecutions and was a medic for the Armed Offenders Squad.
+Although she qualified as a sergeant, Marilyn postponed taking the rank to stay with the CIB, a job she loved.
 She devoted a total of 12 years to criminal investigation.

 Marilyn Stobie